enocom/vim-config/README.md

 # vim-config

-A minimal vim-config with annotations.
+A minimal vim-config with annotations under 100 lines.

 ## Installation